System identification for passive linear quantum systems: The system identifiability

-has full row rank.
+has full column rank.
 As in the classical case, if the system is not controllable or observable then there exists a lower dimensional system with the same transfer function as the original one.
-Therefore, we focus on minimal quantum systems.
-The following lemma shows that in the case of passive quantum linear systems we need to check only one of the controllability and observability conditions to verify that the system is minimal.
+Thus, we focus on {\it minimal}, i.e. controllable and observable quantum systems.
+The following lemma shows that in the passive case we need to check only one of the controllability and observability conditions to verify that the system is minimal and stable. \begin{lemma} For the quantum passive linear system \eqref{dynamics} and \eqref{observation}, the controllability and the observability conditions are equivalent.
+Moreover, any minimal system is stable, i.e. $A$ is Hurwitz. \end{lemma} \begin{proof} From the result of systems theory \cite{LjungBook}, $(A,C\dgg)$ controllability is equivalent to the following condition: $yA=\lambda y,~\exists y, \lambda~\Rightarrow~yC\dgg\neq 0$.
+Then we have